 Choice of surgical technique or access influences the amount of blood loss and transfusion requirements.

-Close communication between the surgeon, anesthetists and other members of the PBM team is essential to plan the approach, and when needed, adapt the strategy to conditions arising intraoperatively.
-Minimally invasive arthroplasty has been shown to reduce bleeding, but not to a clinically significant extent and computer-assisted knee arthroplasty shows a greater reduction in surgical intervention but no significant influence on transfusion rate.
-Nevertheless, such techniques contribute in a multimodal approach to reduction of blood loss and improved patient care.
-Minimally invasive procedures have been shown to be effective in cardiac surgery as has robotic surgery in radical prostatectomy.
+techniques contribute in a multimodal approach to reduction of blood loss and improved patient care.
+Minimally invasive procedures have been shown to be effective in cardiac surgery59 as has robotic surgery in radical prostatectomy.
 Surgical hemostasis options should be considered and utilized where appropriate.
 Options include but are not limited to:

-- Vascular conserving anatomical operative approaches, - Minimally invasive surgery, - Limb exsanguination before the application of a tourniquet, - Use of a surgical tourniquet at correct limb occlusion pressure to enable surgeons to work in a bloodless operative field,

-- Electrosurgical diathermy & harmonic scalpel techniques (e.g. argon beam cavitational ultrasonic surgical • aspirator), - Use of topical hemostatic agents. • - Techniques including preventing hypothermia, patient positioning, and cell salvage should also be considered.
+- Vascular conserving anatomical operative approaches, - Minimally invasive surgery, - Limb exsanguination before the application of a tourniquet, - Use of a surgical tourniquet at correct limb occlusion pressure to enable surgeons to work in a bloodless operative field, - Electrosurgical diathermy & harmonic scalpel techniques (e.g. argon beam cavitational ultrasonic surgical aspirator), - Use of topical hemostatic agents. - Techniques including preventing hypothermia, patient positioning, and cell salvage should also be considered.

-Topical hemostats
+Topical hemostatics